Comparisons12 min read

 Enterprise ~$59 Dedicated account manager, audit logs

-Best For: Small teams (2-50 users) that prioritize quick deployment, sales-led companies without a dedicated CRM admin, and businesses already in the Freshworks ecosystem.
+Best For: Small teams (2-50 users) that want quick deployment, sales-led companies without a dedicated CRM admin, and businesses already using Freshdesk or other Freshworks products.

 Feature-by-Feature Breakdown